 Affecting a mortgage or charge

 RP DETAILS click Cancel

-PRIME CODE code of charge as shown on the Register
+PRIME CODE code of mortgage or charge as shown on the Register

 Affecting a Book and No. lease with satisfactory evidence of devolution